 Lesson Plan - Get It!

-By 1936, Adolf Hitler's Nazi party had gained controlled of Germany and was actively discriminating and speaking hate against those who were disabled and who were not a part of the Aryan race.
+By 1936, Adolf Hitler's Nazi party had gained control of Germany and was actively discriminating and speaking hate against those who were disabled and who were not a part of the Aryan race.

 Jesse Owens was a famous African American runner.
 Many people tried to keep Owens from attending the Olympics, but Owens felt the best way to stand up to Hitler was to win, thereby disproving Hitler's theory about Aryan superiority.

-To see Jesse Owens win the gold medal, and learn more about the 1936 Olympic games, watch the videos below.
+To see Jesse Owens win the gold medals, and learn more about the 1936 Olympic games, watch the videos below.